-Fundraising Auction – When The Dust Settles – Bidding Now Open Until 19 October 2021
+Online Catalogue – When The Dust Settles – October 2021

-When The Dust Settles offers an extraordinary opportunity to acquire works by leading artists while supporting the future of contemporary art in Aotearoa New Zealand.
-Over the last 34 years, Artspace Aotearoa has presented over 400 exhibitions by more than 2000 artists.
-For When The Dust Settles, 36 works by seminal artists return to the gallery for presentation and sale in an ambitious fundraising auction.
+When The Dust Settles offered an extraordinary opportunity to acquire works by leading artists while supporting the future of contemporary art in Aotearoa New Zealand.
+At the time of this auction, Artspace Aotearoa had presented over 400 exhibitions by more than 2000 artists over 34 years.
+For When The Dust Settles, 34 works by seminal artists returned to the gallery for presentation and sale in this ambitious fundraising auction.

 What Will The Money Be Used For?

-The When The Dust Settles fundraising auction intends to generate the last necessary funds to complete three newly designed spaces in the Artspace Aotearoa basement.
+The When The Dust Settles fundraising auction generated the last necessary funds to complete three newly designed spaces in the Artspace Aotearoa basement.

 These include a cinema and project space equipped to show moving image work from Aotearoa and overseas, a workshop open to artists and the public, and an international and local residency studio that will house four residents per year, stimulating non-result based artistic research.
 Completing our new facilities forms the last part of a three year vision to realise an expanded Artspace Aotearoa that is able to offer programming and support beyond existing opportunities.